KryptoniteDAO/krp-staking-contracts/README.md

 # Lido Terra Contracts

-This monorepository contains the source code for the smart contracts implementing bAsset Protocol on the [Terra](https://terra.money) blockchain.
+This monorepository contains the source code for the smart contracts implementing bAsset Protocol on the [Sei](https://seinetwork.io) blockchain.

-You can find information about the architecture, usage, and function of the smart contracts on the official documentation [site](https://lidofinance.github.io/terra-docs/).
+You can find information about the architecture, usage, and function of the smart contracts on the official documentation [site]().

 ## Contracts